android/android-test/README.md

 # AndroidX Test Library

 The AndroidX Test Library provides an extensive framework for testing Android apps.
 This library provides a set of APIs that allow you to quickly build and run test code for your apps, including JUnit 4 and functional user interface (UI) tests.
-You can run tests created using these APIs from the Android Studio IDE or from the command line.
+You can run tests created using these APIs from the Android Studio IDE or from the command line.All packages in AndroidX live in a consistent namespace starting with the string androidx.
+The Support Library packages have been mapped into corresponding androidx.* packages.
+For a full mapping of all the old classes and build artifacts to the new ones, see the Package Refactoring page.

 For more details see [developers.android.com/testing](https://developers.android.com/testing)